Berlin, Germany

 My relationship with LabTwin is marked by substantial learning and growth.
 And now, I want to channel that learning towards my passion: Biotech and Life Sciences.
 I strongly believe in the magic and potential that can emerge when scientific discoveries are made accessible to a wider audience.

 If you're a Biotech or Life Sciences startup taking your science beyond academia, let's talk about strengthening your brand to accelerate your growth and achieve your ambitions.
-Reach out at kseniamik.design@gmail.com, and let’s find some time to talk.
+Reach out at kseniamik.design@gmail.com or book a discovery call directly.

 *The produced work is the property of LabTwin.